Last updated on 22nd March 2022

 Your product has a lot of features that enhance your customers’ experience, and video is the ideal channel for explaining those features and building value along the way.
 Whether you put your features video on your website, send it out in an email or embed it into the product itself, it’s a great method for helping customers understand the many ways your product can make their lives better.

-Apple has always had show-stopping videos, and the one they used to explain the features of the new iPhone X is no different.
-Notice how seamlessly they tell the story of the product, show off features and drive them back to key benefits.
+Samsung has always had show-stopping videos, and the one they used to explain the features of the Galaxy A is no different.
+Notice how seamlessly they tell the story of the product and show off features.

 6. Add video to your FAQ or Help section